devhub-ai/devhub/README.md

 Backend - Flask<br>
 Frontend - Vite + React (typescript)<br>
-Database - Sqlite
+Database - Neo4j

 ## Installation

-See the [INSTALLATION](INSTALLATION.md) Guide for Installing the project locally.
+See the [INSTALLATION GUIDE](INSTALLATION.md) for Installing the project locally.

 ## Contribution

-See the [CONTRIBUTION GUIDE](CONTRIBUTION.md) to contribute to the project
+See the [CONTRIBUTION GUIDE](CONTRIBUTION.md) to contribute to the project.